Foretelling vs. Forthtelling: Understanding Prophecy

 Conventional Christianity and its overt emphasis on pleasure and prosperity have greatly tainted the accurate interpretation of God’s pure word.

-Prophecy, as well as its true meaning, have been significantly misunderstood.
+Prophecy, as well as its true meaning, has been significantly misunderstood.
 Many people who claim to be prophets have reduced the gift to worldly fortune-telling rather than empowering and bringing hope to mankind through an understanding of God’s purpose.

-It is critical to recognise that the role of prophets and prophecy has evolved since the Old Testament period.
+It is critical to recognize that the role of prophets and prophecy has evolved since the Old Testament period.
 The prophets of ancient times were distinct from today’s prophets in that they championed the growth of God’s people.

 Moreover, most of Yahweh’s plans for His children haven’t yet been revealed, if at all, in those eras; therefore, His people’s confidence was based on the message of prophecy.